mlr-org/mlr3pipelines/concept.md

   Alternative: Have all PipeOp's inherit from GraphNode
 - Should Ensemble pipeOp's return [preds] or [dt]?
   We should probably write converters anyway.
+- do we want 2 functions train and predict? or just on "apply" function? which acts dependiong on the is_learned state?

 - training
   D1 ---> OP[unlearned] --> D2